-Ini tial Program Review Fee \$250
+Initial Program Review Fee \$250

-Five-Year Program Renewal Fee \$150
+Fiν e-Year Program Renewal Fee \$150

 An nual Maintenance Fee:

-(up to EO students) ¢700

 • (up to 50 students) \$300

-(51-100 students annually) \$300 \$350
+• (51-100 students annually) \$350

+\$500

 Initial Review of Program.
 The review process takes 90 days from receipt of application by e-mail to ANFP.
 A program is considered a new program if you apply for approval for the first time, or if any lapse in continuous approval has occurred.
 A Review Fee of \$150 must be submitted with the program application; \$50 of this fee is a non-refundable application processing fee should the program be rejected.